roosafeed/python-retinex/README.md

 * OpenCV

 ## How to
 Create a folder named 'images' in the same directory as the python codes.
 Place all the input files inside the 'images' folder.
+The results will be saved to a folder named 'output'.

 Parameters of the retinex filter can be changed in 'run.py', the variables under the comment 'contants'